Kathaleen McCormick: Notable cases

 In January 2024, McCormick voided Elon Musk's $55 billion Tesla pay package in the case of Tornetta v.
 Musk, et al. The lawsuit, filed in 2018 by Tesla shareholder Richard Tornetta, who owned nine shares, alleged that Tesla's board breached its fiduciary duties by approving Musk’s compensation package.
 The package had been approved by Tesla shareholders in 2018 with approximately 73% of the vote, but McCormick found that the proxy statement provided to shareholders in connection with the compensation package was materially misleading, voiding the vote and opening the grant to judicial review regarding entire fairness.
 She then ruled that the size of the pay package was extraordinary and unfair.
 In June 2024, following the court decision, Tesla shareholders reapproved the package with about 77% support.
 However, McCormick reaffirmed her decision in December 2024, citing a lack of legal precedent for reversing a decision based on a post-trial ratification.
 In connection with the case, the plaintiff's attorneys initially sought a fee award of $5.6 billion, representing 29 million shares of Tesla stock, but McCormick awarded them $345 million in cash or Tesla shares.
+In December 2025, the Delaware Supreme Court left McCormick's ruling in the case intact, but replaced her remedy rescinding Musk's compensation package with $1 in nominal damages.